Logo

 33.

-The influence of Hugo Grotius declined following the rise of positivism in the field of international law and the decline of the natural law in philosophy.
+The influence of Hugo Grotius declined following the rise of positivism in the field of international law and the decline of natural law in philosophy.